 The Quest: From Relative to Absolute Health

-To relieve symptoms and cure disease, to fix people, to eradicate tumors, normalize blood tests, alleviate pain, create clear CT scans and prolong life—these are the culturally sanctioned notions of what physicians are supposed to do.
-This is the quest for relative health.
-And relative health should be realized with the least amount of effort, expense and sense of personal responsibility.
-This mind-set also dictates that all illness is negative, to be eradicated—illness is not used as information for self-transformation.
+Relieving symptoms and curing disease, fixing people, eradicating tumors, normalizing blood tests, alleviating pain, creating clear CT scans, and prolonging life are the culturally sanctioned notions of what physicians are supposed to do.
+This is the quest for relative health and relative health should be realized with the least amount of effort, expense, and sense of personal responsibility.
+This mindset also dictates that all illness is negative, to be eradicated.
+As a result, illness is not used as information to bring about self-transformation.

-But some people choose to seek a level of health that is even beyond wholeness, a level that might be called absolute health.
-They want to heal their physical bodies so they can live out their lives in a state of maximum potential and in the fulfillment of love and purpose and feel the joy, wisdom and compassion in their lives more fully.
+Yet some people choose to seek a level of health that is even beyond wholeness, a level that might be called absolute health.
+They want to heal their physical bodies so they can live out their lives in a state of maximum potential and in the fulfillment of love and purpose, feeling the joy, wisdom, and compassion in their lives more fully.

-We start to address the questions raised by the poet Mary Oliver.
-Questions such as “What are you going to do with this one wild precious life?”
+We start to address the questions raised by the poet Mary Oliver, such as what are we going to do with this one wild precious life?
 This is indeed a precious life, a fragile treasure.
-Recognizing this is the second-most essential step on the path to integrated health and life.
-The first is to recognize that our true nature is more than our bodies, our emotions, our minds and our possessions and that there is an intelligence guiding us that we can turn to and trust.
+Recognizing this is the second most essential step on the path to integrated health and life.
+The first is to recognize that our true nature is more than our bodies, our emotions, our minds, and our possessions and that there’s an intelligence guiding us that we can turn to and trust.
 When we do this, we start to celebrate the miracle and sacredness of our human existence.

-Einstein said there are only two ways to live your life: “as if nothing is a miracle” or “as if everything is a miracle.”
-The word miracle comes from the Spanish mirari, which means “to wonder,” “to smile,” “to break into joy” and “to release.”
+Einstein said there are only two ways to live your life.
+One is to live as if nothing is a miracle, the other to live as if everything is a miracle.
+The word miracle comes from the Spanish mirari, which means to wonder, to smile, to break into joy, and to release.
 If you have feet to walk with, that’s a miracle.
 And isn’t the fact that our bodies are subatomic particles of frozen light also a miracle?
 Isn’t water a miracle?
 Isn’t breath a miracle?
 Isn’t the human brain a miracle?
 Isn’t the eye a miracle?

-We make a mistake if we wait till we’re on our deathbed to say “thank you,” to show our gratitude for having been given this one precious life.
+We make a mistake if we wait until we’re on our deathbed to say thank you, to show our gratitude for having been given this one precious life.
 Meister Eckhart said, “If the only prayer you say in your life is thank you, that will suffice.”
-If we don’t recognize the preciousness of life, we will neither care enough about it nor feel the urgency to let go of the thoughts, idea, values and concepts that no longer serve our expanding sense of self and the world we live in.
+If we don’t recognize the preciousness of life, we will neither care enough about it nor feel the urgency to let go of the thoughts, idea, values, and concepts that no longer serve our expanding sense of self and the world in which we live.

-Once we hold the preciousness of life near and dear, its importance no longer fades with the busyness of daily life.
-And when we die of physical diseases, it is not a tragedy.
+Once we hold the preciousness of life near and dear, its importance no longer fades with the busy nature of daily life.
+And when we die of physical diseases, it isn’t a tragedy.
 We die fully healed, with an open heart and the realization that our true self is nonlocal, outside of space and time and incapable of death.

 - Alastair J. Cunningham.
 Can the Mind Heal Cancer?
 (2005)